 Business finance, capital budgeting and valuation.

 Michayluk, D, Neuhauser, K & Walker, S 2014, 'Are Certain Dividend Increases Predictable?
-The Effect of Repeated Dividend Increases on Market Returns', Journal of Applied Corporate Finance, vol. 26, no. 4, pp. 118-126.View/Download from: UTS OPUS or Publisher's site
+The Effect of Repeated Dividend Increases on Market Returns', Journal of Applied Corporate Finance, vol. 26, no. 4, pp. 118-126.View/Download from: Publisher's site

 The authors report finding that abnormal returns around the first and second announcements of dividend increases are significant and positive, but are much less significant for the third and further increases.
 They also find that the size of the dividend increases tends to fall with more increases, and that the largest percentage dividend changes occur early in the sequence.

 Walker, S & Partington, G 2009, 'A market valuation for Optus pre-listing: a case note', Accounting Research Journal, vol. 13, no. 2, pp. 90-94.